 |Ornamental Plants, Trees and Shrubs|

 How do I apply to the UC Master Gardener Program of San Mateo and San Francisco Counties?

 Our next training class will begin in January 2018.
-Applications are now available here: MG Application 2018 class Application deadline is Sept.
-21st, 2017.
+Applications are no longer accepted.

 As agents of the University of California, all volunteers must be fingerprinted and must pass a state-wide Department of Justice criminal background check prior to being accepted into the program.
 For those of you living in California for less than two years, an FBI background check is required.

 The fee for the entire course is $355; this fee includes all class materials.
 In addition, a DOJ fingerprinting fee is required of all accepted applicants (about $25 depending on the service provider).